 Between 2013 and 2014, Colorado conducted prospecting programs on its Kinaskan Property (exclusive of the Castle claims) as well as in 2013, conducted a 208 line km helicopter-borne high resolution aeromagnetic and radiometric survey covering the west and northwest portion on the Property.

-In September 2017, Colorado Resources commenced exploration work on its newly formed Kinaskan-Castle Property with focus on the area east of the historical Castle drilling, along the Castle Alteration Zone (“CAZ”).
-Colorado collected 856 soil samples east and south of the Castle minfile occurrence and 191 rock-grab samples along the 5km CAZ.
+In September 2017, Colorado Resources commenced exploration work on the Kinaskan-Castle Property with focus on the area east of the historical Castle drilling, along the Castle Alteration Zone (“CAZ”) also known as the Castle-Saddle Trend.
+Colorado collected 856 soil samples east and south of the Castle mineral occurrence and 191 rock-grab samples along the 5km CAZ.
 Results from both soil and rock sampling show both anomalous values for gold and copper when they often track the CAZ.

-In addition, Colorado geologically mapped 10 sq km which suggests that the rock alteration is associated with enhanced gold and copper geochemistry.
-An 11km line I.P. survey, although prematurely terminated due to weather, suggest strong chargeability responses on a single line approximately 1,500m east of the historical drilling.
+In addition, Colorado geologically mapped 10 square km The work suggests that the rock alteration is associated with enhanced gold and copper geochemistry.
+An 11km line IP survey, although prematurely terminated due to weather, suggest strong chargeability responses on a single line approximately 1,500m east of the historical drilling.
 Colorado also flew 150 line km of airborne magnetics.

 Since the 1960s, the area west of Lake Eddontenajon has seen several reconnaissance exploration programs consisting mostly of soil, silt, and rock sampling.
-Those reconnaissance exploration programs made some substantial discoveries in the area including:
+This work resulted in some substantial discoveries in the area including:

-- Both the GJ and QC occurrences, copper-gold porphyries on Skeena Resources’ Spectrum-GJ Property*.
+- The GJ, Donnelly and QC occurrences, copper-gold porphyries on Skeena Resources’ Spectrum-GJ Property*.

-- The Gordon Vein at QC-Vein Zone, a peripheral gold-silver vein system, about 3.5 km north of the QC on the north side of Quash Creek on Skeena Resources’ Spectrum-GJ Property*.
+- The Gordon Vein on the north side of Quash Creek is a gold-silver vein system, located about 3.5 km north of the QC porphyry Skeena Resources’ Spectrum-GJ Property*.

-- The Castle, a gold-silver-copper porphyry, located in the northeast corner of Colorado Resources’ Kinaskan-Castle Property.
+- The Castle prospect, a gold-silver-copper porphyry, located in the central part of Colorado Resources Castle Property.

 In 2012 and 2013 West Cirque Resources drilled 10 holes (3,640 m).
-Drilling identified both broad porphyry related gold-copper mineralized zones as well higher grade structurally controlled veins.
+Drilling identified both broad porphyry related gold-copper mineralized zones as well higher grade structurally controlled veins, for example:

 Investors are cautioned that the exploration target at Kinaskan is an early-stage exploration prospect, conceptual in nature.
 There has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource.